cagov/data-infrastructure/docs/github/project-management.md

 - Tasks that may take a month or longer to complete
 - Consider breaking up into sub-tasks if appropriate, or create a meta-issue when there are dependencies
-- Example: Building a data model
+- Example: Refactoring a code base

 ## Priority Definitions

 **Urgent**

-- Top priority / emergency
+- Top priority
+- Reserved for unexpected emergency items
 - Putting everything else on backburner
 - Aiming for completion ASAP
 - Due Date assigned must be kept
+- Not assigned as part of regular sprint planning process

 **High**